 What fluids should I drink and how much do I need?

 Before exercise: The goal of drinking fluids before exercise is to be well hydrated before you are physically active.
-Different people need different amounts of water before they exercise depending on a wide variety of factors, including their weight, how much they sweat before exercising, and how much they’ve eaten.
-In general, teens should drink 2-2.5 cups of fluid at least four hours before physical activity; they should then drink 1-1.5 cups of fluid 10-15 minutes before the activity.
+Different people need different amounts of water before they exercise depending on a wide variety of factors, including their weight/height, how much they sweat before exercising, how much they’ve eaten, and the weather outside.
+In general, teens should drink 16-20 oz (2-2.5 cups) of fluid at least 2-3 hours before physical activity; they should then drink 8-10 oz (1-1.5 cups) of water 10-20 minutes before the activity.

 During exercise: Fluid needs during exercise depend on how intense and long your workout is, weather conditions, and how much you sweat.
-If you will be exercising for less than 60 minutes, drink ½-1 cup of fluid every 15-20 minutes during your workout.
-If you are going to be exercising for more than one hour, it is recommended that you drink ½ -1 cup of a fluid every 15-20 minutes.
+It is recommended that you drink ½-1 cup (4-8 oz) of fluid every 15-20 minutes during your workout (approximately 1 gulp of water equals 1 oz).
+If you are going to be exercising intensely for more than 90 minutes, it may be helpful to drink water with electrolytes or a sports drink to replenish the electrolytes lost in sweat.

-After exercise: Calorie-containing drinks (such as milk, juice or a sports drink) can replace water and glucose.
+After exercise: Calorie-containing drinks (such as milk, juice, or a sports drink) can replace water and glucose.
 Milk will also provide protein to help rebuild and repair muscles.
 You can figure out if you’re well hydrated by looking at the color of your urine.
-A clear color is a sign of good hydration.
+A light yellow, somewhat clear color is a sign of good hydration.
 However, if you see a darker yellow color, this means that you need to drink more fluids.
-You can drink fluids until you notice your urine is light yellow or clear.
-You can also weigh yourself before and after exercise.
-For each pound lost, you should drink 2 ½- 3 cups of water.
-To restore hydration, you should try to regain the fluids in the 2 hours after you finish the exercise.
+To restore hydration, you should try to regain lost fluids (between 16-24 oz or 2-3 cups) within the 2 hours after you finish the exercise.

 Should I drink sports drinks?

 In general, water is the best fluid to drink before, during, and after exercise.
-Sports drinks, such as Gatorade® or Powerade®, help replace water, carbs, and electrolytes.
-However, remember that these all contain calories as well.
-If you are exercising for 30-60 minutes it is likely that water will be the best source of fluid unless exercising vigorously or in the heat.
+Sports drinks such as Gatorade® or Powerade® help replace water, carbs, and electrolytes.
+It may be useful to drink an energy drink when you’re playing a high intensity sport.
+If you are exercising for longer than 90 minutes it is likely that water will be the best source of fluid unless exercising vigorously or in the heat.